MJR Games

 Collegiate/Science Fiction

-When I thought about what kind of game to write as a major sample game for TADS 3, it seemed natural to create a sequel to the original TADS sample, Ditch Day Drifter.
-TADS and Interactive Fiction in general have come a long way since the first Ditch Day, and I tried to reflect some of that evolution here.
+When I thought about what kind of game to write as a full-scale example for TADS 3, it seemed natural that it should be a sequel to the original TADS sample game, Ditch Day Drifter.
+TADS and IF in general have come a long way since the first Ditch Day, and I tried to reflect some of that evolution here.
 Return to Ditch Day is a story as much as it is a game, full of mysteries and eccentric characters.
-It's also very much a game, with plenty of logical puzzles to solve.
+It's also very much an adventure game, with plenty of puzzles to solve.